nrz/ylikuutio/README.md

    based on [https://www.opengl-tutorial.org/](https://www.opengl-tutorial.org/),
    which I really recommend for anyone interested in learning OpenGL programming.
-Ylikuutio also uses external libraries such as (in alphabetical order) AngelScript, Asio, GLM, GLEW, OpenFBX, SDL, stb, and pugixml.
+Ylikuutio also uses external libraries such as (in alphabetical order) Asio, GLM, GLEW, OpenFBX, SDL, stb, and pugixml.
 The rest is written from scratch.

 Q: Does Ylikuutio use right-handed or left-handed world coordinates?
 A: Ylikuutio uses right-handed world coordinates, so X grows eastward, Z grows southward, and Y grows upwards.

+Q: Is there a scripting language in Ylikuutio?
+A: YliLisp scripting language is a work in progress.

 ## Implemented functionality
 * 3D rendering